‘History has been keeping us gainfully employed’: Mary Simon’s term defined by change

 Simon’s tenure also coincided with several defining moments in Canada’s recent history.

 In 2022, she welcomed former Pope Francis to Canada during his visit to apologize for the Catholic Church’s role in the residential school system.
-That same year, she represented Canada at the funeral of of Queen Elizabeth II, whose reign spanned seven decades.
+That same year, she represented Canada at the funeral of Queen Elizabeth II, whose reign spanned seven decades.

 Months later, Simon travelled to London for the coronation of King Charles III.
 Ahead of the ceremony, she arranged what she described as the first meeting between a British monarch and the leaders of the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council.